-At Salt Lake City in 2002, Alisa Camplin from Melbourne scored a total of 193.47pts in the final to become the Olympic aerials champion and also Australia’s first skiing gold medallist.
+Women’s aerials have been the particular strength throughout this time.
+At Salt Lake City in 2002, Alisa Camplin from Melbourne scored a total of 193.47 point in the final to become the Olympic aerials champion and also Australia’s first skiing gold medallist.
 The Salt Lake Games also saw tragedy when, in the week before the competition, Jacqui Cooper shattered her knee in training.
 It also saw the arrival of a young Lydia Lassila (then Ierodiaconou) who placed eighth in the final.

 Four years later in Torino, Camplin on the comeback from serious injury produced another sensational performance to take bronze.
 Cooper who had broken the world record in the preliminaries finished eighth and this time it was tragedy for Lassila, who shattered her knee in the preliminary rounds while in podium form.

-In the moguls, Australia has been strongly represented by the men.
+In mogul skiing, Australia has been strongly represented by the men.
 The four-time Olympian, Adrian Costa, placed 14th at both the Albertville 1992 and Lillehammer 1994 Games.
 Nick Cleaver’s 11th place at Albertville was the best Aussie result until Dale Begg-Smith crushed the opposition at Torino to become Australia’s third Winter Olympic gold medallist.
 Begg-Smith, who suffered a serious knee injury in 2009, returned to his birth town of Vancouver to attempt to defend his title at the 2010 Games.
 Begg-Smith finished with a final score of 26.58 to snag the silver medal, just behind local hero Alexandre Bilodeau on a score of 26.75.